 – Configuration: Extensions are usually easier to install and switch between servers from within Edge, while apps offer more granular control and broader server options across devices.

 Bottom line: If most of your browsing happens in Edge and you don’t need to cover other apps, a browser extension can be a practical option.
 If you want comprehensive protection for your entire device, go for a full VPN app.
+Ubiquiti edgerouter x vpn setup guide for remote access, site-to-site ipsec, l2tp/ipsec, and openvpn configurations 2026

 Why you might want to use a VPN extension in Edge